 - Not valid on purchases shipped outside the US, Puerto Rico, USVI, and Guam

-- This is separate from the up to $200 in annual Dell statement credits available on the American Express Business Platinum Card
+- This is separate from the annual Dell statement credits available on the American Express Business Platinum Card

 How valuable is this offer?